jaredly/jerd/docs/Roadmap.md

 - [x] array destructuring please
 - [ ] allow qualified binops, so + doesn't lie
 - [ ] generic effects please
-- [ ] intermediate output, target go or python
+- [/] intermediate output, target go or python
   - what level of granularity? do I assume switches? naw, I don't think so.
   - So the main task is doing the CPS transform, right?
   - are there other tasks to be done here?
+  - [x] initial go generation
+  - [ ] fully handle type conversions
 - [ ] structured editor with type holes and such

 - um think about making type representation simpler :0: like typing-haskell-in-haskell